Doctor of Musical Arts in Performance, Voice

 Designed for students seeking the highest degree in the field, the DMA is a rigorous three-year course of study culminating in three doctoral performances in lieu of a dissertation, two of which must be song recitals.

 Completion of the program normally requires six terms of full-time study beyond the master’s degree.
 Students are expected to attain candidacy effective at the beginning of the sixth term.
-The minimum requirements include the following:
+The minimum requirements include performance, foreign language, music theory, and musicology courses.

 At least one academic year of full-time residency is required.